-These healthy Spring Rolls are so fun and easy to make at home.
+These tasty Spring Rolls are so fun and easy to make at home.
 They are filled with grated carrot, cucumber, sliced avocado, spinach, rice vermicelli noodles, and tender shrimp.
 Enjoy these as an appetizer or as a light meal.
 Perfect for hot summer days when you don't want to turn on the oven as these are served cold.

 I remember the first time I ever had spring rolls.
 My boyfriend at the time (now my husband) took me out for supper at our local Vietnamese restaurant.
 He ordered spring rolls as an appetizer, and I was hooked from that first bite.
 We have been making these at home ever since.